Is There a Dimmer Outlook Ahead for Jefferies Financial Group Inc. (JEF)?

-Jefferies Financial Group Inc. (NYSE:JEF) went down by -1.88% from its latest closing price compared to the recent 1-year high of $36.02.
-The company’s stock price has collected -4.74% of loss in the last five trading sessions.
-Press Release reported 9 hours ago that Jefferies to Hold Global Trading Charity Day on Tuesday, August 24 to Support Organizations Focused on Afghanistan Refugees, U.S. Military Veterans, and Haitian Earthquake Relief
+Jefferies Financial Group Inc. (NYSE:JEF) went up by 1.15% from its latest closing price compared to the recent 1-year high of $36.02.
+The company’s stock price has collected 3.95% of gains in the last five trading sessions.
+Press Release reported 16 hours ago that Today is Jefferies Global Trading Charity Day to Support Organizations Focused on Afghanistan Refugees, U.S. Military Veterans, and Haitian Earthquake Relief

 Is It Worth Investing in Jefferies Financial Group Inc. (NYSE :JEF) Right Now?